Simulating radio synchrotron emission in star-forming galaxies: small-scale magnetic dynamo and the origin of the far infrared-radio correlation: FIR--radio correlation

 where $\tilde{L}_0=2.26\times{10}^{28}\,\rmn{erg~s}^{-1}~\rmn{Hz}^{-1}$ and $\alpha_\rmn{FRC}=1.055$.
 Combining Eqs.~\eqref{eq:FIR-SFR} and \eqref{eq:FIR-radio} yields

 where $L_0=1.68\times{10}^{28}\,\rmn{erg~s}^{-1}~\rmn{Hz}^{-1}$.

-The purple and blue lines in Fig.~\ref{fig:FRC} trace the time evolution of the SFR and synchrotron luminosity $L_{1.4\,\rmn{GHz}}$ of a simulated galaxy ($3\times10^{11}~\rmn{M}_\odot$) with initial magnetic field strengths $B_{\rmn{init}}=10^{-12}~\upmu$G and $10^{-10}~\upmu$G, respectively.\footnote{The line segments are spaced by ${\Delta}t=0.1$~Gyr (the first symbols shown are at $t=0.3$ and 0.2~Gyr for the purple and blue lines, respectively).} $B_{\rmn{init}}$ represents the pre-amplified magnetic field in a proto-galactic environment, which has to be large enough to grow sufficiently during our collapse-driven small-scale dynamo phase given our finite numerical resolution (see discussion in Section~\ref{sec:dynamo}).
-Similarly, $B_{\rmn{init}}$ should be small enough so that adiabatic compression does not boost the field strength to values that modify the hydrodynamics.
+The purple and blue lines in Fig.~\ref{fig:FRC} trace the time evolution of the SFR and synchrotron luminosity $L_{1.4\,\rmn{GHz}}$ of a simulated galaxy ($3\times10^{11}~\rmn{M}_\odot$) with initial magnetic field strengths $B_{\rmn{init}}=10^{-12}~\upmu$G and $10^{-10}~\upmu$G, respectively.\footnote{The line segments are spaced by ${\Delta}t=0.1$~Gyr (the first symbols shown are at $t=0.3$ and 0.2~Gyr for the purple and blue lines, respectively).} During the kinematic phase of the dynamo, the model with the larger value of $B_{\rmn{init}}$ grows faster and produces a larger radio luminosity.
+At the time of saturation, the tracks of simulations with different $B_{\rmn{init}}$ start to converge, but retain memory of their different evolution and show radio luminosities that differ by a factor of up to two as a result of the stochasticity of the star formation process triggered by the different magnetic realisations of both models.